ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

 ## Fast Deployment Script onekey.sh

-This script uses default configuration to compile PolarDB, to deploy binary, and to start a cluster of three nodes, including a leader, a follower, and a learner.
+This script uses default configuration to compile PolarDB, to deploy binary, and to start a cluster of three nodes, including a leader and two followers.

 ```bash
 sh onekey.sh [all|build|configure|deploy|setup]
 ```

-* all：fulfill all deployment tasks, including compile source code，generate default cluster configuration, install cluster; after that, we can start using the database cluster using *psql -p 10001 -d postgres*
+* all：fulfill all deployment tasks, including compile source code，generate default cluster configuration, install cluster; after that, we can access the database cluster using *psql -p 10001 -d postgres*
 * build：invoke *build.sh* script to compile and create a release version
 * configure：generate default cluster configuration; the default configuration includes two nodes (leader and follower).
 * deploy：only deploy binary based on cluster configuration
 * setup：initialize and start database based on default configuration

+___

+Copyright © Alibaba Group, Inc.